 And then, post-event, participants were asked who they actually went out on a date with.
 Who did they go on two dates with?
 Who were they still dating six months later?

-What the researchers found was very little correlation between what we think matters... and what actually matters.
+The researchers found little correlation between what people thought mattered... and what actually mattered.

-Scientists have basically no idea why we love the people we love.
-(Though biological anthropologist Helen Fisher has some interesting ideas -- but her "Anatomy of Love" personality test is far from complete.
+Still, scientists have basically no idea why we love the people we love.
+Biological anthropologist Helen Fisher has some interesting ideas -- but her "Anatomy of Love" personality test is far from complete.

 Maybe someday, someone will figure out how to predict chemistry -- and that person will be an instant billionaire.
 But for now, we have no idea.

-Which is why, in spite of finding someone's photo to be attractive, you might not be attracted to someone you met online in real life.
+Which is why, despite finding someone's photo to be attractive, you might not be attracted to them in real life.

 But it's also why online dating doesn't work for people from certain groups.